COVID-19 Response and Resources » VCS Covid-19 Guidelines for SY 22-23

 COVID-19 TESTING

 The California Department of Public Health recommends that “antigen tests be considered the primary option for detecting COVID-19 in schools, compared to PCR Tests.”
-With this recommendation from the CDPH, Valley Charter Schools will be conducting limited surveillance testing and will offer response testing using antigen tests on-site for students or staff who are symptomatic.
-Please read below for important requirements and details.

 GROUP TRACING APPROACH TO STUDENTS EXPOSED TO COVID-19 IN A TK-12 SETTING